Latest posts by Ahmad Imran (see all)

 It depends on your requirements and circumstances.

 Designed and coded by Yusef Hassan, it is small, beautiful and planned with a “quality conscious writer” in mind.
-Its user experience encourages good writing skills and promote focus to bring clarity, depth and punch in your writing.
+Its user experience encourages good writing skills and promotes focus to bring clarity, depth and punch in your writing.

 It can help you develop a skill to write creatively and productively.